 Testing Labels

-In 1911 the Post Office asked Harrison to make up some trial rolls using Crown watermark paper (the Crown watermark can be seen in the images above) which were overprinted CANCELLED Type 21 in green to simulate ½d stamps and red for 1d stamps.
-Twelve of each (A) to (H) rolls were made up with leaders similar to the issued rolls but with no delivery method specified.
+In 1911, after pressure from affixer and vending machine makers, the Inland Revenue asked Harrison to make up some trial rolls using Crown watermark paper (the Crown watermark can be seen in the images above) which were overprinted CANCELLED Type 21 in green to simulate ½d stamps and in red for 1d stamps.
+One ream of Crown paper was cancelled, enough to make up twelve of each (A) to (H) rolls.
+Leaders were similar to the issued rolls but with no delivery method specified.

 A second trial in December 1911 used ten of each (ACEG) rolls made up with blank labels watermarked “Cooper” and with leaders the same as issued rolls.
 A further trial in 1918 used (M) rolls made up with blank unwatermarked labels for the issue of 1½d rolls.
 Rolls with blank labels continued to be made up to 1935, but the purpose of these later rolls was to test vending machines rather than testing the manufacturing process.
 Labels are known without watermark, with Harrison’s house watermark, and with “Croxley Script Extra Strong”.